SkylineCommunications/dataminer-docs/connector-help/connector_help/Enensys_T2_Edge.md

 The **Enensys T2 Edge** device is a standalone product that enables the delivery of regional/local TV services over SFN DVB-T2 networks.

-With this driver the user is able to monitor multiple KPIs and configure various settings of the abovementioned device.
+With this connector the user is able to monitor multiple KPIs and configure various settings of the abovementioned device.

 ## About